 Not every large property can or should be divided.
 It is possible to divide your property legally and end up with parcels that are not buildable or marketable.
 Consideration of all applicable aspects can prevent this from happening.

-The setbacks for your property depend on your zone, the type of use, and adjacent streets, uses and zones.
-Setbacks can be very site-specific, so it is best to call 503-842-3408 and ask to speak with a planner.
+The setbacks for your property depend on your zone and the type of use.
+Setbacks can be very site-specific, so it is best to call 503-842-3408 and ask to speak with a Planner.
 Please have the map and taxlot number of the property ready.